 - driven by global commodity prices

 - conglomerated; or

 - Business-to-Consumer companies where the consumers are predominantly based outside of India.

 - Insufficient knowledge to have an informed view on any of the above.

 This has resulted in a current universe of approximately 140 companies in which the managers can invest.
 Each analyst covers roughly 35 names and coverage entails forensic accounting, detailed financial modelling, and one-to-one corporate interaction twice annually.

 The House of Ocean Dial is a universe of companies on which the team can build focus.
 The manager will allocate to approximately 30 holdings which are independent both of the IGC’s benchmark and the market capitalisation of the business.

 The starting point is to examine the highest ranked companies in the universe in terms of expected return, and from this the manager has discretion to dive deeper.
 In addition to meeting regularly with senior management, the team meets with suppliers, customers, and business competitors where relevant.
 The portfolio looks to invest with a minimum position size of 2%.
 This could range to up to 8% depending on the liquidity of the traded volume and the strength of conviction.

-The IC meets quarterly and acts as a gatekeeper for stocks under consideration, with any changes needing to be approved by the Committee.
+The committee meets quarterly and acts as a gatekeeper for stocks under consideration, with any changes needing to be approved by the committee.
 The agenda also includes the following issues.

 Mitigating behavioural risk